 “The hardest thing to do is work hard when no one is watching” – unknown

-Leroy Benson “Benny” Herman, Jr. is a senior manager in WBL’s Assurance Services department.
+Leroy “Benny” Herman, Jr. is a partner in WBL’s Assurance Services department.
 He specializes in providing strategic accounting and business advice to executives of domestic and international middle market companies, including those backed by private equity investment.
 For more than 20 years, he has worked extensively with businesses in the industrial and consumer products manufacturing and distribution, staffing, engineering, construction, technology and Fintech industries, as well as with non-profit entities.

 Benny consults with clients on accounting issues including mergers and acquisitions, equity and debt transaction accounting, revenue recognition, goodwill and asset impairment, and accounting for business combinations.
 He helps clients with analysis and forecasting of cash flow and expenses, creating business reporting packages, designing and testing internal control systems, and board governance.
 He has extensive experience managing large complex audit projects to successful completion.

 Before joining WBL, Benny spent nearly 15 years with a “top five” international accounting firm, most recently in the role of senior manager in the assurance services department.
 He has also served in the role of senior accountant with responsibilities for regulatory accounting, policies and controls, and mergers and acquisitions in the energy and chemical industries and for a large international law firm.

 Benny graduated from Towson University with a Bachelor of Science in Business Administration with a concentration in Accounting and was a member of Beta Alpha Psi, the accounting honors society.